The Problem with "Content"

 I also think publishing needs to re-brain Madison Avenue and its employers who are drunk on digital and demand real advertising by real advertisers who want to sponsor real journalism.

-To support that effort, I will now cross our own Chinese wall here at Linux Journal and thank the advertisers listed each month below my column.
-Those advertisers are brands in the best sense of the word.
+To support that effort, I will now cross our own Chinese wall here at Linux Journal and thank our sponsors, which are brands in the best sense of the word.
 I hope we attract more like them to Linux Journal with this simple fact: even though countless $billions (or perhaps $trillions by now) have been spent on adtech, not one brand has been built by it.

 Bonus links: Don Marti's "Targeting failure: legit sites lose, intermediaries win", Bob Hoffman's Adtech's Massive Failure, Johnny Ryan's PageFair statement at European Parliament ALDE shadow rapporteurs session on the proposed ePrivacy Regulation and my own accumulating oeuvre of posts, articles and essays on this whole mess.